jaropis/testbuilder/README.md

 5. What should go before the beginning of the test (LaTeX formatted, e.g. name/surname fields)
 6. "newpage" to add a page break at the end, or "_" to skip
 7. "merge" to merge all PDFs into one file, or "_" to skip
-8. (Optional) Seed for reproducible shuffling - an integer that ensures the same question and answer order each time
+8. (Optional) Seed for reproducible shuffling - an integer that ensures the same question and answer order each time, use "_" to skip
+9. (Optional) "mark" to mark correct answers with a circle (useful for generating answer keys)

 Example usage:
 ```bash